Aiven-Open/klaw-docs/docs/HowTo/topics/Edit-topic-request.md

 1. In Klaw, select **Topics** on the navigation bar.
 2. Select the specific Apache Kafka topic you wish to edit.
-3. Click the edit button on the right side of the Topic by Environment view.
+3. Click the edit button on the right side of the topic by Environment view.
-4. On the **Edit Topic** view, you can modify advanced configuration or change the _Partitions_ and _Replication factor_.
+4. On the **Edit topic** view, you can modify advanced configuration or change the _Partitions_ and _Replication factor_.

    :::note